lvgl/lvgl/docs/libs/freetype.md

 There are two ways to use FreeType:
 ### For UNIX
 For UNIX systems, it is recommended to use the way of compiling and installing libraries.
-- Enter the FreeType source code directory
+- Enter the FreeType source code directory.
 - `make`
 - `sudo make install`
 - Add include path: `/usr/include/freetype2` (for GCC: `-I/usr/include/freetype2 -L/usr/local/lib`)